-Pursuant to § 1002.45 (3), F. S., in all VIPs provided by Hamilton, curriculum and content will be aligned to State standards under §1003.41, F. S. The virtual instruction will be "designed to enable students to gain proficiency in each course."
+Pursuant to § 1002.45 (3), F. S., in all VIPs provided by Hamilton, curriculum and content will be aligned to state standards under §1003.41, F. S. The virtual instruction will be "designed to enable students to gain proficiency in each course."
 Course credits will be awarded for successful completion of virtual courses.
-For courses requiring a Statewide, standardized end-of-course (EOC) exams, credit will be awarded pursuant to District policy.
+For courses requiring a statewide, standardized end-of-course (EOC) exams, credit will be awarded pursuant to district policy.

-Full time Virtual Instruction Program students are required to participate in State mandated tests, such as FASTs, FSAs and EOCs.
-If the student does not take these required tests, then they will not be able to remain in the full time Virtual Instruction Program with the school district for the following school year.
+VIP students are required to participate in state mandated tests, such as F.A.S.T. and EOCs.
+If the student does not take these required tests, then they will not be able to remain in the VIP with the school district for the following school year.